 This flexible group covers all of the cold cleaners located in various parts of the facility.
-Staff was able to observe one (1) of the cold cleaners located near the lithographic printing presses.
-The cold cleaner was closed and properly labeled.
+Cold cleaners are located throughout the campus, including in the paper products area, plastics area, maintenance area, and others.
+All of the cold cleaners that were observed were closed and not in use.
+Per Mr. Davison, Access maintains these units and changes the cleaning liquid themselves.
+The cold cleaners were all closed and properly labeled.
 All of the requirements appear to be met.